L-1 to Green Card Timeline (2026 Guide)

 Frequently Asked Questions

-Yes.
+- Yes.
 L-1B holders typically pursue EB-2 or EB-3 through the PERM labor certification process, the same route available to H-1B workers.
 L-1B holders are not eligible for EB-1C because that category requires a managerial or executive role.
-The PERM route adds 12-18 months compared to the EB-1C path.
+The PERM route currently adds roughly 18-24 months compared to the EB-1C path; check the live processing times on the page for the current DOL queue.

 Related Guides